bbcmicrobit/micropython/docs/devguide/flashfirmware.rst

     $ make

-The resulting firmware will be ``MICROBIT.hex`` in the ``src/`` directory whichcan be copied to the micro:bit.
+The resulting firmware will be ``MICROBIT.hex`` in the ``src/`` directory which can be copied to the micro:bit.